RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudadmin.rst

 .. code-block:: bash

    cd $RCS3_ROOT/rcs3/POC
    cloudadmin/set-cloudwatch-dashboards.py

-Once you have created the dashboard above AND you have on-boarded servers for backup, you will eventually see a display similar to the following.
+Once you have created the dashboard above AND you have on-boarded servers for backup, you will eventually see a display similar to the following:

+.. image:: /images/cloudadmin/Cost-Estimates-Dashboard.png
+   :alt: Cost Estimates Dashboard

+:1:
+  The top 7 line graphs describe total data, number of files, cost of storage and API over time, how much is Glacier storage vs. Standard storage, and how much data is in "snapshots" (either deleted or overwritten data).

+:2:
+  The line graphs on the left show API cost over time

+:3:
+  The line graphs on the right show storage costs over time.

+The time frame is settable (standard Cloudwatch), but we find that 4 week and 3 month graphs are the most useful.
 Please note that the metrics used to create this dashboard utilize AWS-supplied measurements.
 Those measurements are updated *daily*, so this is not a real-time view.

-The top-line graph describes total data, number of files, cost of storage and API over time, how much is Glacier, and how much data is in "snapshots" (either deleted or overwritten data).
-The two line graphs show API cost over time and storage costs over time.
-The time frame is settable (standard Cloudwatch), but we find that 4 week and 3 month graphs are the most useful.

-.. image:: /images/cloudadmin/Cost-Estimates-Dashboard.png
-   :alt: Cost Estimates Dashboard